 1. Over-Trading and Opening Several Trades at Time

-This is perhaps the most classic mistake that over 95% of beginners make and about 90% of the rest traders make.
-Also, it’s no surprise that about 90% of traders lose money over the long-run when about 90% of them are trading too much.
+This is perhaps the most classic mistake that over 95% of beginners make and about 90% of the rest of traders make.
+Also, it’s no surprise that about 90% of traders lose money over the long run when about 90% of them are trading too much.
 Another interesting tidbit is that if you find you’re in more than one trade at a time, you’re probably trading too much.
 There really is no logical reason to be in more than two trades at a time, ever.

 Most people simply cannot learn to ignore the temptation to constantly be in a trade, so they make up all sorts of reasons why they should trade or they make up trading signals that aren’t really there.
 The cold hard truth of it all is, unless you learn to control yourself and stop over-trading, you are never going to make consistent money trading the markets.